-The departure gate was a short walk from the lounge through a small duty-free sales area.
+The departure gate was a short walk from the lounge through a small dimly lit duty-free sales area.

 The flight was posted as departing from Gate 54.
 Business class was boarding separately at Gate 53.

 I was looking forward to this flight because it was my first experience with Cathay Pacific trans Pacific business class.
 I’ve flown Cathay in first class across the Pacific and enjoyed the trip immensely.

 CX 899 was a three-class 777-300ER.
 There are 40 business class seats in two cabins, 32 premium economy seats, and 268 economy class seats.
 Business class is arranged 1-2-1.
 Premium economy seating is 2-4-2 and economy is 3-3-3.

-There is a storage compartment for the headphones and under the side console.
+There is a storage compartment for the headphones under the side console.
 The ottoman provides plenty of space for resting feet.